| |

 caulking

 Now it’s time to caulk the corners and fill the nail holes.
 Because we chose to leave the crown molding off in the end, we didn’t need to paint the cabinet.
-We just left it chippy and beaten-up.
+We just left it chippy and beaten up.

 staining the tongue and groove

-I wanted the tongue and groove to have more of a dark, rustic look, so I applied the stain with a foam brush.
-And yes, if you look closely, you will see that I did a TERRIBLE job taping the shelves off, and I got stain on some of them.
+If you look closely, you will see that I did a terrible job taping the shelves off, and I got stain on some of them.
 I’m just going to pretend that I did it that way on purpose and it gives it more of a vintage feel!

 repurposed vintage window cabinet